Small Groups Registration

 One key insight came from the Cambridge representative:

 "The app should be viewed not as a short-term form, but as a long-term record, where Cluster Servants continuously update the group’s progress over time.
-The trees and stumps section correspond to the registry process as this step takes time and sources that are often wasted due to groups droping off the process."
+The 'trees and stumps' section correspond to the registry process, as this step takes time and sources that are often wasted due to groups droping off the process, TIST decided to separate this information from the base registration."

 This insight led to a significant structure change, dividing the registration into two main steps: